jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: No. Well, they lay less.
 Probably 50% less.

 Q: Oh, okay.
-But anyway, my question is, if they're out there and they're laid in cold [unintelligible]?
+But anyway, my question is, if they're out there and they're laid in cold weather [unintelligible]?

 A: No, that's a little bit too cold.
-I mean, unless [unintelligible] is sitting on them.
+I mean, unless a hen is sitting on them.

-Q: If you [unintelligible] them 15 hours, and then you keep them in a room for a couple more days, does it come back up?
+Q: If it is 15 hours, and then you keep them in a room for a couple more days, does it come back up?

-A: They'll come back in again.
+A: The bacteria will come back up again.

 Q: And it doesn't lose anything at that point?
 In other words...

 A: It'll gain it back, despite the bacterial activity.

-Q: So if I have to an emergency [unintelligible]
+Q: So if I have to in an emergency again, buy a dozen eggs at Whole Foods...

 A: I do it once a while.
 24 hours.

 Q: 24 hours.
 And then they're back to...

 A: Well, they're on their way.

-Q: I thought you said never buy...

-A: Depends upon how long they've been refrigerated.
+Depends upon how long they've been refrigerated.

-Q: I thought you said never buy the cold [unintelligible].
+Q: I thought you said never buy at Whole Foods because the eggs are not [unintelligible].

 A: I didn't say never.
 I never say never.
 I rarely say never.